 - new diagnostics, therapies, vaccines and interventions in use and accessed by all

-In taking forward the human health commitments in the Plan, NHS England and NHS Improvement recognises that preventing infections, and managing infections well when they do occur, will have the biggest impact in containing and controlling AMR.
+In taking forward the human health commitments in the Plan, NHS England recognises that preventing infections, and managing infections well when they do occur, will have the biggest impact in containing and controlling AMR.
 We also recognise that to achieve these, we need strong leadership in all health and care settings.
 For this reason, and to improve co-ordination and alignment of work taking place across the NHS on this wide-ranging threat to public health, we have created a single AMR programme; which incorporates the following areas of activity:

 - Infection prevention and control